ttww/FlatManager/README.md

 **Secure, QR-based guest access for smart doors**

 FlatManager is a complete door access solution for short-term guests.
-Guests scan a QR code, enter a time-limited access code, and instantly open the door via a secure HTTPS connection to an ESP8266 device.
+Guests scan a QR code, enter a time-limited access code, and instantly open the door via a secure HTTPS connection to an ESP8266 or ESP32 device connected to a relay that triggers the door opener contact.

 ## Key Features